|Director: Javier Buenadicha

 My name is Vicente L. Colón and I am a native Spanish speaker born and raised in Puerto Rico.
 I attended the University of Puerto Rico where I obtained my undergraduate and graduate degrees.
 I have experience teaching business law and Spanish.
-I live with my family in Southside Virginia.
+I live with my lovely family in Southside Virginia.
 I enjoy reading, art and nature.
-I will be teaching a class that covers the basic concepts of law through the discussion of historical and current events in which the analysis and interchange of ideas are promoted.

 James Madison University, Harrisonburg, VA-Universidad de Salamanca (Spain)

+¡Saludos!
 My name is Brandon Norris.
-I’m a proud Spanish teacher at Short Pump Middle School in Richmond, Virginia.
-I attended the Spanish academy as a student in 2011 and this is my third year as an RA at the academy.
+I’m an enthusiastic Spanish teacher at Short Pump Middle School in Richmond, Virginia.
+I attended the Spanish academy as a student in 2011, and I’m excited to be returning for my fourth year working at the academy.
+This year I will be teaching a class on Hispanic dances as well as spearheading the dance project for the academy.
 I am fascinated by all languages and enjoy spending my time sipping coffee while chatting with friends or reading in a foreign language.

-My name is Meghan, a rising fourth-year student at the University of Virginia studying Spanish and Elementary Education.
-Last year, I had the amazing opportunity to study abroad for a semester in Valencia, Spain, and next year I hope to student teach at a local Dual-Immersion Elementary School.
-In my free time, you can find me tutoring, singing, working as a substitute teacher in Charlottesville City Schools, or drinking coffee.
-After being a student at the Spanish Academy in 2014 and working as an RA in 2016 and 2017, I am so excited to be returning!
+Hi!
+I’m Meghan, the Lead RA for the Spanish Academy this year.
+This past May, I graduated from the University of Virginia with a Bachelor’s in Spanish and a Master’s in Elementary Education, and I hope to be teaching middle school Spanish next school year.
+In my free time, you can find me tutoring, singing, working as a substitute teacher in Charlottesville, or drinking coffee.
+After being a student at the Spanish Academy in 2014 and working as an RA 2016-2018, I am so excited to be returning!